Is Your Child Into 18+ Contents? Track Their Browsing History

 Do my kids know the loopholes?

 Do my kids differentiate the importance of safety and freedom?

 I control the access of the Internet to my kids?

 Have some idea of browsing and its history?

 Private browsing (also known as hidden or incognito browsing) is exactly what it sounds like while searching secretly.
 When visiting websites, it helps you to retain some privacy.
 It simply denies you the ability to track your browsing history.

 What private browsing does:

-- It hides the browsing history, which means the page you visit won’t be there on the history list.
+- It hides the internet history on the browser, which means the page you visit won’t be there on the history list.

 - There won’t be any trace to see about the last search pages, which means you can’t get any search history.